NordicESMhub/GEO4962/_episodes/03-simple_case.md

 *   NetCDF library (netcdf4.3.3.1)
 *   MPI (intel openmpi 1.8.3)

-To be able to compile and run CESM on abel, no changes to the source code were necessary; we just had to adapt a few scripts for setting the compilers and libraries used by CESM.
+To be able to compile and run CESM on abel, no changes to the source code are necessary; we just have to adapt a few scripts for setting the compilers and libraries used by CESM.

 To simplify and allow you to run CESM as quickly as possible, we have prepared a set-up script geo4962_notur.bash.

 <font color="red">On Abel:</font>